SublimeText/UnitTesting/README.md

 An example would be found in [here](https://github.com/randy3k/UnitTesting-example/tree/deferred).

-To activate deferred testing on Travis CI and AppVeyor, put the following line in `unittesting.json`.
+To activate deferred testing, put the following line in `unittesting.json`.

 ```